Insight: After years of dissent, new BOJ head leads regime change

 By contrast, he wrote in 2005, "monetary policy has the maneuverability and flexibility of always being able to be deployed instantly."

-At the time, Kuroda was urging the central bank to work with the government to defeat deflation - foreshadowing a joint reflationary policy that the Abe government and the BOJ signed in January.
+At the time, Kuroda was urging the central bank to work with the government to defeat inflation - foreshadowing a joint reflationary policy that the Abe government and the BOJ signed in January.

 He said the BOJ's coveted independence from the government, granted in 1998, was "clearly mistakenly timed."
 The central bank, Kuroda said, had misused its new autonomy to commit the "fatal error" of going against the government in a premature policy tightening that subsequently set the economy back.